Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 Z || Z
 ~~~~~~

-This option aligns the Z-axis of the pick frame to be parallel to the Z
+This option aligns the Z-axis of the pick point to be parallel to the Z
 axis of the reference frame.
 In most applications, the Z axis points up
-from the table or bin, so this option enforces the pick frame to point
+from the table or bin, so this option enforces the pick point to point
 upwards.
 This is typically used when there is a flexible gripper to pick
 the objects, e.g. a vacuum cup to pick cardboard boxes.
 See image below
 for the effect on a real scene in Pickit.
 The image on the left is with
 no alignment, on the right z\|\|z alignment is used.
 Note that the
-X-axis of all pick frames are still pointing in the same orientation.
+X-axis of all pick points are still pointing in the same orientation.
-This correction has no influence on the orientation of the pick frames.
+This correction has no influence on the orientation of the pick points.

 .. image:: /assets/images/Documentation/zz-alignment.png

 Together with this setting an additional offset can be created around
 the if the object is lying close to the side of the bin.
 Below it is
 shown if an object it lying close to the border of the bin an additional
-rotation is enforced so that the pick frames tilt away from the sides of
+rotation is enforced so that the pick points tilt away from the sides of
 the bin.

 .. image:: /assets/images/Documentation/zz-box-avoidance.png

 For this following parameters are used:

--  **Distance from box for avoidance:** Pick frames lying within this
+-  **Distance from box for avoidance:** Pick points lying within this
    distance towards the sides of the ROI box are corrected.
 Set this
    value to 0 to not apply any additional rotation.
 -  **Angular modification away from box:** The angle on how much is
    tilted away from the box.
 -  **Allowed correction axis deviation:** For this correction to work
    this value should always be set to 0 degree.
--  **Allowed correction along pick frame Y axis:** Typically this value
+-  **Allowed correction along pick point Y axis:** Typically this value
    is set the same as the angular modification away from box.
 If the
    gripper has different flexibility around his Y-axis than around his
    X-axis this can be set to a lower value.